leogaudin/matrix/README.md

 A matrix changes the space it operates in.

-For example, it can rotate, scale, or shear a space, and thus, affect any object in this space (like a vector).
+For example, it can rotate, scale, or shear it, and thus, affect any object in this space (e.g. a vector).

 The **determinant** of a matrix is a scalar that represents how much the matrix increases/reduces the space it operates in.